 f.
 Do not remove, damage or destroy archaeological, historical, ecological resources,

-including antlers, or cause unnecessary or undue damage to the natural and cultural
+or cause unnecessary or undue damage to the natural and cultural resources of the

 g.
 Do not camp or build fires on Public Land within 1/2 mile of mouth of Rock Creek.